-You might think of Berlin and historical destinations when you think about Germany, but the truth is that the country also boasts countless natural attractions - from stunning deep-blue lakes to snow-kissed mountains to some of the best hiking trails in Europe.
-Many of these are just minutes away from some of Germany's largest cities, making it easy to combine a city escape with an active outdoor adventure.
+You might think of Berlin and historical destinations when you think about Germany, but the truth is that the country also boasts countless natural attractions.
+From stunning deep-blue lakes to snow-kissed mountains, to some of the best hiking trails in Europe, photo-worthy views and vistas are everywhere to be found.
+Many of these great places to visit in Germany are just minutes away from some of Germany's largest cities, making it easy to combine a city escape with an active outdoor adventure.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 The Black Forest is actually a large forested mountain range that sits against the Rhine valley.
 Popular with hikers year-round, the area is also home to many historic towns – including the small town where poet Hermann Hesse was born – as well as open-air museums and protected natural areas.